vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 |----------------------|
 |                      |
 ```
-Now what happens when we upcast a `Bottom` pointer?
+Now, what happens when we upcast a `Bottom` pointer?
 ```
 Left  *left = new Bottom;
 ```
-This will work fine as Bottom object memory layout start with `Left` subobject.
+This will work fine as Bottom object memory layout starts with `Left` subobject.
 However, what happens when we upcast to `Right`?
 ```
 Right  *right = new Bottom;